charlyie/charlyie/README.md

 ⚙️ &nbsp; I'm fond of automatization, simplifications for final users, and I use Pipelines, CI and CD

+👩 &nbsp; I work also as a DPO, and GDPR has few secrets to me :)

 🎓 &nbsp; I studied in [Dublin City University](https://www.dcu.ie), Ireland, and I have a Masters degree in Telecommunications.

 🌱 &nbsp; I work a lot in my vegetable garden